 Holzer ends his updated brief by estimating how many deaths and how much joblessness would have been avoided if we achieved the average for the other 24 rich OCED countries.
 His answer:

-- If the US had matched other countries for death rate, 112,540 American lives would have been saved as of September 9.
+- If the U.S. had matched other countries in death rate, 112,540 American lives would have been saved as of September 9.
 This number would be higher now.

 These numbers drive home one basic message.
 The competent management of the COVID pandemic matters a lot.
 This impact can be measured in many millions of jobs nationally and hundreds of thousands of lives.